WTDY-FM: 1975-2000: Talk

-2000-2003: '80s Hits
+2000-2003: 1980s hits

-Beasley Broadcasting of Florida purchased WWDB-FM for $65 million from Mercury Broadcasting in 1999.
+Beasley Broadcasting of Florida purchased WWDB for $65 million from Mercury Broadcasting in 1997.
 At first, Beasley said that the talk format would continue, but the high salaries earned by the veteran talk hosts became an expense the new owners did not want to pay.
 To earn extra money, the station began airing extended infomercials.
 After lawsuits filed by the Gay Alliance of Philadelphia, Beasley decided to change the format with no notice given ahead of time.
 On November 3, 2000, Beasley registered the new call sign WPTP for the station.
 At 9 a.m. on November 6, the day before the U.S. Presidential Election, the station began stunting with Microsoft Mary's computer-generated voice counting down to 5 p.m. that day.

-At that time, WWDB's format was changed to '80s hits, branded as "96-5 The Point."
+At that time, WWDB's format was changed to 1980s hits, branded as "96-5 The Point".
 The first song was "Don't You (Forget About Me)" by Simple Minds.
 The buyout of the WWDB hosts' contracts is said to have cost Beasley $5 million.
 The WPTP call sign went into effect on November 22, 2000.
-Due to low ratings, WPTP shifted to Hot AC in early 2003.
+Due to low ratings, WPTP shifted to hot adult contemporary in early 2003.
 The format tweak did little to improve the station's ratings.
 (WPTP's closest rival with the format, WMWX, also had low ratings during this time.)